shrebox/Political-Ideology-Detection-on-Twitter/README.md

 ## Results

-These results also incorporate hashtags, mentions and sentiment along with the Bag of Words features (text) which are independent of language.
+These results also incorporate hashtags, mentions and sentiment ([Senti Strength](http://sentistrength.wlv.ac.uk/) is used) along with the Bag of Words features (text) which are independent of language.

 > Binary Classification (Left or Right):